pnp/pnpjs/docs/odata/extensions.md

     }
 }

-// declaring the module here sets up the types correctly when importing across your application declare module "@pnp/sp/lists" {
+// sets up the types correctly when importing across your application declare module "@pnp/sp/lists/types" {

     // we need to extend the interface interface ILists {